 - Use the new AquaFighter Filter: This patented technology is designed to easily test your fuel for the presence of water and uses one of the three filters, depending on tank size, to absorb suspended water.
 Both the AquaFighter dipstick and the AquaFighter filter are made from a high-tech, water absorbing material that can collect up to 500 times its own weight.
 For more information, contact your LOCAL CENEX REPRESENTATIVE.

 Choose fuel that fights water from the start

 One of the simplest ways to protect your operation from water damage is also one of the most overlooked: fuel selection.
 Even for experienced farmers, it can be easy to fall into thinking that fuel is fuel — but the truth is, all diesels are not created equal.

 Switching to a high-quality fuel like CENEX RUBY FIELDMASTER® PREMIUM DIESEL can go a long way toward protecting your operation from water damage.
-That’s because Ruby Fieldmaster contains an industry-leading additive package, including powerful demulsifiers that keep water out of equipment.
+That’s because Ruby Fieldmaster contains an industry-leading additive package, including a powerful two-phase total water management system that keeps water out of equipment.

 With a few simple precautions, fuel contamination is easy to prevent.
 Cut corners, though, and it could leave your operation…dead in the water.
-Start protecting your operation today with Premium Diesel from YOUR LOCAL CENEX.
+Start protecting your operation today with Premium Diesel from YOUR LOCAL CENEX DEALER.

 Spread The Word